askulkarni2/eksctl/CONTRIBUTING.md

 git clone git@github.com:<yourusername>/eksctl.git
 ```

 It is discouraged to clone under `go env GOPATH`.
-Otherwise you will need to set
+Otherwise, you will need to set `GO111MODULE=on` explicitly.
-`GO111MODULE=on` explicitly.

 #### 3. Run the tests and build eksctl